BrennanCode1/B1/README.md

 ## Installation
 Download code put in C:/ drive

-I used XAMP you can use whatevre you would like
+I used XAMP you can use whatever you would like

 run mysql and apache